Anika-2048/Flutter-Weather-App/README.md

 ----------------------------------------------------------------------------------------

-And this page is where you can edit your sweet name and home city!
+And this page is where you can edit your name and home city!

 ![Profile Edit Section](https://github.com/Anika-2048/Flutter-Weather-App/assets/128902230/dba70045-f843-4bb6-924d-97073faeb5f0)

 ----------------------------------------------------------------------------------------

 Future updates:
-- There is a favourites page but it's not currently coded.
+- As you may see, there is a favourites icon but it's not currently coded.
 The feature to add your favourite cities will be added!
 - Improved UI upcoming
 - Autocorrect and autocomplete for the cities, so you don't have to worry about the spellings!